bziggz/cipherJokes/README.md

 - The api urls can be found in /api/utils/constants

-- Currently, as this is a job interview and jokes are being retrieved at random, all jokes are being filtered to exclude explicit content.
+- Currently, as this is a job interview and jokes are being retrieved at random, all jokes are being filtered to exclude explicit content, though those filters are applied by icndb.com, and do not necessarily reflect those of the developer.

 <h3>Possible Optimizations</h3>
   - A random joke could be retrieved on server start, then on endpoint request, said